 - 1) Meetings of the Faculty Senate shall be held at least four times during each semester and, in addition, at the call of twenty percent of the members of the Faculty Senate to the president of the body. - 2) Meetings of the Faculty Senate shall be conducted by Robert's Rules of Order, except where otherwise indicated.
 Since Robert's Rules of Order strongly recommends against proxy or absentee voting, these types of votes will be prohibited in Faculty Senate meetings. - 3) All members of the University community have the right to observe Faculty Senate meetings.
 The Faculty Senate may invite members off the University community to participate in its meetings as non-voting guests. - f.
-Liaison Representatives to the Board of Visitors g.
+Liaison Representatives to the Board of Visitors

+The Faculty Senate shall appoint faculty members to annually act as faculty liaison representatives to the standing committees of the Board of Visitors. - g.
 Relationship to General Faculty Committees instructional faculty committees as provided for in the University Handbook report to the Faculty Senate for action on their deliberations and recommendations, as appropriate to the purview of the Senate.
 The Faculty Senate elects faculty members to at-large positions on the standing committees of the University on which there is not already a senator serving as a duly elected or appointed member.
 The Faculty Senate shall have the right to establish its own committees.